sarrabenyahia/sarrabenyahia/README.md

 ### :woman_technologist: About me

-- I am a soon to be graduated Data Scientist from Paris 1 Sorbonne University :school:
+- I am a soon to be graduated Data Scientist from Paris 1 Panthéon Sorbonne University :school:
 - I am following apprenticeship program with [IQVIA](https://www.iqvia.com/fr-fr/locations/france) as an apprentice Data Scientist
 - I’m currently working on a mental health chatbot and a Twitter Webscraping 🔭